A reality TV contestant had to watch her own alleged assault. Now Spain wants answers

 Neither the footage of the alleged abuse nor the diary room footage was aired at the time, but two years on, both were obtained by Spanish news network El Confidencial following an investigation by the site.

 Since then, the show's handling of the situation has sparked a scandal in the country.
-The network behind the series has apologized for its handling of the incident, but scores of major companies have nonetheless pulled advertising from the show.
+The network behind the series has apologized for its response, but scores of major companies have nonetheless pulled advertising from the show.

 The episode is particularly painful in a nation that has seen a number of deeply divisive sexual assault cases in recent years.
 At the heart of this incident is Spain's controversial law, which specifies that non-consensual sex in which violence or intimidation is not used is charged as sexual abuse, and not the more serious charge of rape.